-Oxygen exposure can be reduced by ensuring your recap your essential oil bottles tightly and quickly.
-Don’t let your bottles sit out on the counter opened for too long.
+Oxygen exposure can be reduced by ensuring you recap your essential oil bottles tightly and quickly.
+Don’t let your bottles sit out on the counter open for too long.
 This allows oxygen to penetrate the bottle and increase the rate of oxidation.
 A pro-tip to consider is decanting your oils into smaller bottles as-needed.
-If you buy a 10ml bottle of essential oil and use 5ml or more, consider pouring the remaining oil into a smaller sized bottle.
+If you buy a 10 mL bottle of essential oil and use 5 mL or more, consider pouring the remaining oil into a smaller sized bottle.

-Looking back on what we’ve learned, there is a whole lot of science and chemistry behind essential oils and their respective constituents.
-The problem is that while the oil may not go “bad” but it doesn’t stay the oil you know and love forever.
+There is a whole lot of science and chemistry behind essential oils and their respective constituents.
+The problem is that while the oil may not go “bad” – it doesn’t stay the oil you know and love forever.
 It will begin to change and break down.
 And while there may not be an exact science behind the “shelf life” of an oil, there is a pretty good idea on how long an oil should last if stored properly.

 You can check out our recommended shelf life chart here.